 Secondly, your knife must be sharp.
 There’s no reason not to have a sharp knife in this day and age of simple, affordable sharpeners!
 A dull knife is a dangerous knife.
 This is especially true when you’re dealing with hard and smooth ingredients like vegetables.
 Knives that haven’t been sharpened properly are likely to slip, and they won’t do as good a job.

 A dull knife edge is difficult to exert control over.
-This means higher chance of injury.
+This means a higher chance of injury.
 Should an accident occur, a dull knife will also leave a much worse cut.
 I don’t want any of you getting hurt, so please exercise caution!

 Are you using the right knife for the job?
 Head on over here for a handy infographic that will help you choose the right tool for all your cutting, chopping, slicing, and dicing tasks.